redis/docs/content/develop/reference/eviction/index.md

 ### Setting `maxmemory` for a replicated instance

-If you are using replication for an instance, Redis will use some RAM as a buffer to store the set of updates that must be written to the replicas.
+If you are using replication for an instance, Redis will use some RAM as a buffer to store the set of updates waiting to be written to the replicas.
-The memory used by this buffer is not included in the used memory total that is compared to `maxmemory` to see if eviction is required.
+The memory used by this buffer is not included in the total that is compared to `maxmemory` to see if eviction is required.

 This is because the key evictions themselves generate updates that must be added to the buffer to send to the replicas.
-If the updates were counted among the used memory then in some circumstances, the memory saved by evicting keys would be immediately used up by the new data added to the buffer.
+If the updates were counted among the used memory then in some circumstances, the memory saved by evicting keys would be immediately used up by the update data added to the buffer.
 This, in turn, would trigger even more evictions and the resulting feedback loop could evict many items from the cache unnecessarily.

-If you are using replication, we recommend that you set `maxmemory` to leave a little RAM free to store the replication buffers unless you are also using the `noeviction` policy (see [the section below](#eviction-policies) for more information about eviction policies).
+If you are using replication, we recommend that you set `maxmemory` to leave a little RAM free to store the replication buffers.
+Note that this is not necessary for the `noeviction` policy (see [the section below](#eviction-policies) for more information about eviction policies).

 ## Eviction policies